gasolin/barechat-web/README.md

 By anouncing the hashcode somewhere you can chat anonymously.

-> and its fully compatible to chat with [barechat](https://github.com/gasolin/barechat)
+> And its fully compatible to chat with [barechat](https://github.com/gasolin/barechat)

 ## Clone and Setup